theupdateframework/pep-on-pypi-with-tuf/README.rst

 consistent snapshot once it finds that no client is reading from the previous consistent snapshot.

-The mirror MAY use extant file transfer software such as rsync__ to mirror PyPI.
-In that case, the mirror MUST first obtain the latest known timestamp metadata from PyPI.
-The mirror MUST NOT immediately publish the latest known timestamp metadata from PyPI.
+On the other hand, as mentioned earlier, the mirror MAY use extant file transfer software such as rsync__ to mirror PyPI.
+In that case, the mirror MUST first obtain the last known *timestamp* metadata from PyPI.
+The mirror MUST NOT immediately publish the last known *timestamp* metadata from PyPI.
 Instead, the mirror MUST first iteratively transfer all new files from PyPI until there are no new files left to transfer.
-Finally, the mirror MUST publish the latest known timestamp it fetched from PyPI so that package managers such as pip may be directed to the latest consistent snapshot known to the mirror.
+Finally, the mirror MUST publish the last known *timestamp* it fetched from PyPI so that package managers such as pip may be directed to the latest consistent snapshot known to the mirror.

 __ https://rsync.samba.org/

+Even after this PEP is implemented, the main PyPI server will continue to operate as a pure web service, exposing only HTTPS resources and the legacy XML-RPC endpoints.

+As Nick Coghlan has observed, since the TUF metadata are simply flat files, it becomes feasible for a mirror to retrieve a consistent snapshot via the web API, save it to disk and republish it via pure file system interfaces such as FTP, NFS or rsync.
+A mirror could then copy PyPI with rsync via the method outlined above.
+Since the *timestamp* metadata acts as the root defining the consistent snapshot of interest, it would not matter should the actual rsync operation add new files from new consistent snapshots to the mirror, because the new files would not be described in the metadata tree anchored from the last known timestamp metadata that was copied before the rsync operation started.
+This is an improvement that this PEP provides as a side effect of how consistent snapshots and TUF metadata work.

 Backup Process